 Cummins ISX regen problems can often be solved (or prevented) by simply shutting off the engine when you’re not driving, or switching the truck to high idle if it is running while parked, so it runs at a temperature high enough to cut down on clogging.
 The engine should automatically regenerate when properly maintained, but will still need occasional manual regeneration, as the DPF gets dirty over time even with automatic regen.

 Cummins ISX DPF Delete Problems

-While it is possible to remove the DPF system and other parts of the emissions control system, this isn’t recommended — and it may even be illegal, depending on where you live.
-For example, in 2005, New York City passed strict rules for diesel engines operated within city limits.
-If you operate a vehicle in an area where DPF systems are installed or where it’s illegal to modify an emissions control system, you may face hefty fines for violations.
+While it is possible to remove the DPF system and other parts of the emissions control system, this is illegal in the U.S. due to the EPA’s emission standards, as detailed above.
+Removing any pollution-control element from your engine is in violation of the EPA’s onroad and nonroad engine regulations.
+If you tamper with your engine and then operate your vehicle in an area where it’s illegal to modify an emissions control system, you may face hefty fines or criminal penalties for violations.
 Make sure to review all applicable laws in your area of operation before you make a change.

 Cummins ISX Engine Alternatives

 Since there are many known Cummins ISX engine problems — especially with the complicated emissions control system — you may be wondering about alternatives.
-A few of Cummins’ top competitors are Caterpillar, GM, Detroit, and International.
+A few of Cummins’ top competitors are Detroit, International, and Paccar.
 But, keep in mind, these companies are bound by the same Environmental Protection Agency requirements, so they may have similar issues.

 When buying a truck or a piece of heavy machinery, the manufacturer will provide engine options, if any are available.
 If a Cummins engine is your only factory option but you’d like something else, a custom engine swap is a pricey alternative.
 These Cummins ISX problems are most commonly identified on 2010, 2011, and 2013 model years.